bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # sound folder : folder

-Returns the sound folder of the system domain
+Returns the sound folder of the system domain.

 # speech folder : folder

-Returns the speech folder of the system domain
+Returns the speech folder of the system domain.

 # sqlite version : version